cibernox/cibernox.github.io/source/_posts/2013-04-22-tutorial-create-a-blog-with-octopress-and-host-it-in-github-pages.markdown

 git clone git://github.com/imathis/octopress.git coder_blog
 {% endcodeblock %}

-At this point you have to make a choice.
-Use the master branch **(Octropress 2.0)** or the edge version **(v2.1)** that has several improvements and tricks.
-I like to live on the edge, so let's go.

-{% codeblock %}
-# Checkout to the 2.1 branch
-git checkout 2.1
-{% endcodeblock %}

-You'll see that octopress has a `.ruby-version` file in the root folder that specify ruby 1.9.3-p194 as the desired version.
+You'll see that octopress has a `.rbenv-version` file in the root folder that specify ruby 1.9.3-p194 as the desired version.
 Maybe you want to update that file to the fresh ruby `2.0.0-p0` as I did.
 It's totally compatible.
-More edge.
+Living on the edge.

 Now you can install all dependencies with bundler and run our first rake task to install a theme.